Quality Guidelines for Energy System Studies for Fossil Energy Plants

 The QGESS: Process Modeling Design Parameters [PDF - 419KB], documents the process modeling assumptions most commonly used in systems analysis studies and the basis for those assumptions.
 The large number of assumptions required for a systems analysis makes it impractical to document the entire set in each report.
 This document will serve as a comprehensive reference for these assumptions as well as their justification.

-The QGESS: CO2 Impurity Design Parameters [PDF-358KB], provides recommended impurity limits for CO2 stream components for use in conceptual studies of CO2 carbon capture, utilization, and storage systems.
+The QGESS: Quality Guideline for Energy System Studies: CO2 Impurity Design Parameters [PDF-3.62MB], provides recommended impurity limits for CO2 stream components for use in conceptual studies of CO2 carbon capture, utilization, and storage systems.
 These limits were developed from information consolidated from numerous studies and are presented by component.
 Impurity levels are provided for limitations of carbon steel pipelines, enhanced oil recovery (EOR), saline reservoir sequestration, and cosequestration of CO2 and H2S in saline reservoirs.

 - QGESS: Fuel Prices for Selected Feedstocks in NETL Studies, November 2012, DOE/NETL-341/11212